Emmett Leahy

 Emmett Joseph Leahy (December 24, 1910 – June 23, 1964) was an American archivist and entrepreneur.
 He was a pioneer in the discipline of records management.
 After working in the National Archives and then during World War II in the United States Navy, he entered private business as a consultant in records management and as a records storage provider.
 He also participated in the two Hoover Commissions in improving the efficiency and effectiveness of government.

 Early years (1910–1934)

 Emmett Joseph Leahy was born on December 24, 1910, in Washington, D.C.

 His parents were immigrants from southern Ireland.

 In 1928 he became a probationer in a Catholic Church teaching order, the Brothers of the Christian Schools.

-He attended La Salle College in Pennsylvania, obtained a bachelor's degree from Catholic University of America, and studied at the gradate level at Catholic University and the University of Pittsburgh.
+He attended La Salle College in Pennsylvania, obtained a bachelor's degree from Catholic University of America, and studied at the graduate level at Catholic University and the University of Pittsburgh.

 He left the Brothers of the Christian Schools order in 1934.

 Later he studied at Harvard University and the American University.